microsoft/live-share/docs/use/vscode.md

 ## Session states and limitations

-After you've started or joined a collaboration session, the Visual Studio Live Share status bar item reflects the state of the active collaboration session.
+After you've started or joined a collaboration session, the Visual Studio Live Share status bar item reflects the state of the active session.

 These are the states you'll typically see: